Spatial behavior in a Mott insulator near the voltage-driven resistive transition: Results

 \section{Results}

 We discuss the results for our implementation of the scheme in a 2D system, which is finite in the longitudinal direction, while being periodic in the transverse direction.
+For the tight-binding baths, we approximate the density of states by an appropriate Lorentzian function.

+Where $D$ is the bandwidth of the bath.
+After integrating out the bath we retain only the diagonal terms arising from the bath Green's functions, which are proportional to the bath DOS, an approximation that is justified in the wide-bandwidth limit \cite{rubtsov2016}.

-In this paper we focus strictly at zero temperature.
-The results are shown for a system with 32 sites in the longitudinal(x) direction and 8 sites in the transverse(y) direction.
-The system size dependence of our results has also been discussed.
-Unless otherwise mentioned, all energies are measured in units of hopping in the system $t_{s}$, and all currents are measured in units of $\frac{2et_{s}}{\hbar}$.
+Unless explicitly mentioned, we have shown the results for a system with 32 sites in the longitudinal (x) direction and 8 sites in the transverse (y) direction.
+We have also studied the size dependence of our results by varying the longitudinal size from 12 to 48 sites, and the transverse size from 4 to 8 sites.
+The size dependence has been discussed in the relevant sections.
+Unless otherwise mentioned, all energies are measured in units of hopping in the system $t_{s}$, and all currents are measured in units of $2et_{s}/{\hbar}$.